rocksclusters/FingerPrint/README.md

 FingerPrint
 ===========

-FingerPrint is a tool to analyze an arbitrary application to automatically list all its dependencies in a file (called Swirl) along with other information to describe the running process.
+FingerPrint is a software tool which can analyze arbitrary lists of binaries and save all their dependencies information in a file (called Swirl) along with other information.

 A Swirl can then be used to understand if the given application can run on another system or if some of the dependencies got modified since the Swirl creation.
+Swirl can also be used to deploy the traced application on a Rocks cluster.

 Requirements